 sleeping bunny becomes

 night until 7am.
-So you set the alarm to 7am.
-Tell her that as soon as the picture changes, she is
+So you set the alarm to 6.45am for a few days, then on to 7am.
+Tell her that as soon as the picture changes, she's

-allowed to get up or call for you (whichever is what fits your
+allowed to get up or call for you (whichever fits your

-situation best and what you have agreed upon).
+situation best and what you've agreed upon).
 Not before that.